 I guess you could say I have a split personality when it comes to my writing.
 I have published 5 books, some news articles, and numerous book reviews for librarians and teachers over the last 20 years.
 And now, I am a picture book author!
 You will find pages on my web site for both types of writing.
 I am also a children's librarian who is active in the American Library Association and I have a page for my professional activities, as well.
 Hopefully, there will be something of interest here for you to read - whoever you are!

 I remember desperately wanting to learn how to read when I was young, but it took me a while to figure out how to do it.
 When I was in third grade, I found Henry Huggins by Beverly Cleary, and that book turned me into a real reader!
 I read every Beverly Cleary book I could find and then moved on to other authors.
-I love children's books so much that I eventually became a children's librarian so I could keep reading kids' books, and then introduce them to boys and girls at the library!
+I love children's books so much that I eventually became a children's librarian so I could keep reading kids' books, and then introduce them to boys and girls at the library.

 I started writing for fun when I was in eighth grade.
 I liked thinking up silly stories and inventing goofy character names.
 And I was always making up my own words to popular songs that I heard on the radio.
 This turned out to be a useful skill as a children’s librarian, because I have written lots of songs to use in storytimes.

 I grew up in New Bedford, Massachusetts.
 My parents owned a small store, Dotty’s Variety (named after my mother) which had a penny candy counter, back when you could actually buy Bazooka bubble gum and red licorice for a penny.
 My brother and I often helped out at the store during the 18 years that my parents owned it.
-Perhaps I was thinking of the store when I wrote The Dreidel That Wouldn’t Spin: A Toyshop Tale of Hanukkah, published in 2014 by Wisdom Tales.
+Perhaps I was thinking of the store when I wrote my first Toyshop book, The Dreidel That Wouldn’t Spin: A Toyshop Tale of Hanukkah, published in 2014 by Wisdom Tales.

 My husband, John, and I have two boys and two girls.
 My first picture book, What NOT to Get Your Mom on Mother’s Day is dedicated to my children - Paul, Rose, Nick, and Shayna, who are all grown up now.
+My daughters followed my career path and are also librarians.

 Although I have been writing children’s stories for several years, it took a long time for me to break into the children’s book market.
 Meanwhile, I went to library school and became Head of Children’s Services at the Stratford Library in Stratford, CT.
 I published several library resource books which you can read about on this web site.
 I enjoyed writing them, but now I want to focus on writing for kids.
 I will keep you updated on my progress!